 Parents' Meetings and Progress Reports: Parents of girls in Year 3 - Year 6 will be invited to attend Parents' Meetings with the class teacher in the Autumn and Spring Terms.
-In the Autumn Term, parents will meet with the class teacher who will present an overview of your daughter's progress.
-In the Spring Term, parents will additionally be able to meet with all of the subject specialists who teach Year 6 as well as the class teacher.
+In the Autumn Term, parents will meet with the class teacher who will present an overview of how your daughter has settled in and the progress she has started to make.
+In the Spring Term, parents will additionally be able to meet with all of the subject specialists who teach, as well as the class teacher, to discuss progress so far and the next steps to focus on.

-School Reports: School reports in the Junior School offer an overview of your daughter's progress at school.
+School Reports: School reports in the Junior School offer an overview of your daughter's attainment progress at school.
 Parents receive an End-of-Year Report in July.
 The class teacher will make contact with parents should any concerns arise during the course of the year.